Sunday, August 16, 2020

 Megadungeon: devling for treasure, not logic

-I think these three are the main pillars of the old school style of play.
+I think Agency, Challenge, Immersion and Improvisation are the main pillars of the old school style of play.
 However, specifically in the Greyhawk Campaign, there were others that strongly must have shaped the experience of play.
 The first is that the piece de resistance, Greyhawk Castle, was a Megadungeon.
 It does not really matter that much, which Megadungeon.
-All Megadungeon Campaigns, by their form of a huge dungeon complex that is getting more dangerous the deeper you get, and that you venture forth and dive into from a nearby home base such as the City of Greyhawk, and that are too large to be cleared or even fully explored, will lead to a specific play experience that differs strongly from other forms of play.
+All Megadungeon Campaigns, by their form of a huge dungeon complex that is getting more dangerous the deeper you get, and that you venture to and dive into from a nearby home base such as the City of Greyhawk, and that are too large to be cleared or even fully explored, will lead to a specific play experience that differs strongly from other forms of play.

 For the most part, early on it was treasure and experience points hunting.
 Nobody cared too much about how logical the dungeon was, or how the monsters lived there.
 And since treasure gave experience, the foremost goal was treasure, not killing.